top of page

 FAQ's

-The service charge collected from residents and commercial users primarily pays for the gardening and warden contracts plus the cost of Hazelvine who administer our affairs and collect the service charge.
+The service charge collected from residents and commercial users primarily pays for the gardening and warden contracts plus the cost of Anthem Management who administer our affairs and collect the service charge.

 You do!
 As an owner of a property on the estate, you are a member of the VA.